NOAA-RDHPCS/noaa-rdhpcs.github.io/source/systems/cloud_user_guide.rst

             [b] Brief description of your project.

+            |
-           [c] Portfolio name.
+            | [c] Portfolio name.

+            |
-           [d] Principal Investigator [PI] name.
+            | [d] Principal Investigator [PI] name.

+            |
-           [e] Technical lead name [TL].
-In some case, a project's PI and TL may be the same person.
+            | [e] Technical lead name [TL].
+In some case, a project's PI
+              and TL may be the same person.
 If that is the case, repeat the name.

+            |
-           [f] Allocation amount.
+            | [f] Allocation amount [optional].

+            |
-           Setting up a project in AIM can take a day.
+            | Setting up a project in AIM can take two days.

-            [3] AIM system administrator creates a cloud help desk ticket to create a project on the Parallel Works platform.
+            AIM system administrator creates a cloud help desk ticket to create a project on the Parallel Works platform.

             Setting up a project in Parallel Works can take a day.
-Upon the project creation, the AIM administrator will email to PI informing the project status.
+Upon the project creation, the AIM administrator will email back with the project status.

             Read the cloud FAQ to learn on adding users to a project.

-- What is the certified browser for Parallel Works Platform?[\ `edit </index.php?title=FAQ&action=edit&section=15>`__\ ]
+            .. rubric:: What is the certified browser for Parallel Works Platform?[\ `edit </index.php?title=FAQ&action=edit&section=15>`__\ ]
                :name: what-is-the-certified-browser-for-parallel-works-platformedit

             Google Chrome browser.

-- Cost
+            .. rubric:: Cost
                Calculator[\ `edit </index.php?title=FAQ&action=edit&section=16>`__\ ]
                :name: cost-calculatoredit